aubreyhayes47/LibreAssistant/.github/TROUBLESHOOTING_PLAN.md

 # LibreAssistant Troubleshooting Plan - PHASE 1D DEVELOPMENT

-LibreAssistant aims to replace traditional web browsers with a single-user assistant that fetches and summarizes content for you.
-The project is privacy-first and runs locally with optional Ollama integration.
+LibreAssistant is a privacy-first, single-user assistant that fetches and summarizes web content for you.
+It serves as an AI gateway to the internet and runs locally with optional Ollama integration.

 **Date Updated**: July 9, 2025
 **Current Phase**: Phase 1D (Browser Integration)